Pros and cons of using fake security cameras

 Many property owners use dummy cameras to add to existing security systems, while others choose to install the cameras instead of a real alarm system.
 There are definitely many advantages and disadvantages to consider when deciding whether dummy security cameras are right for your property.

-Dummy cameras offer a cost-effective deterrent for homes or business who would otherwise not use a real security system.
+Dummy cameras offer a cost-effective deterrent for homes or businesses that would otherwise not use a real security system.
 They also provide a boost for smaller security setups.
 Businesses can use these cameras to maintain a presence in the workplace and encourage staff and customer honesty.

 Fake cameras are relatively easy to install and need little to no maintenance once installed other than a dust and de-cobweb every now and then, or the occasional battery change.